Lemo220/Lost_ark_chaos_dungeon_bot/README.md

 UPDATE!
-After few bot providers stole my script and sold is as theirs, I decided to finish it and sell it for low price (10$ for now - available 24h test keys).
+After few bot providers stole my script and sold is as theirs, I decided to finish it and sell it for low price (20$ only).
 Now it has solo mode, healing system, repair, res, faster spells, faster movement etc. If you are interested, catch me on Discord.
 My nick is Lemo#7004, or join my channel https://discord.com/invite/QDPTrPwbs4.

 Lost ark bot to farm chaos dungeons.